 If you need any help planning your event, our fundraising team would love to hear from you.

 SET UP A FUNDRAISING PAGE (and get the word out there!)

 The simplest step you can take to kick off your fundraising journey is to set up an online fundraising page.

 There are lots of websites that you can use, but we use JustGiving the most.
 Fundraising pages tend to work best for sporting events, as well as personal challenges (though sometimes you can’t beat old-fashioned sponsorship forms!).
-They could also be used to take ticket payments for an event or take donations in lieu for people who aren’t able to attend.
+They could also be used to take ticket payments for an event or make donations in lieu for people who aren’t able to attend.

 Fundraise page top tips:

 Upload a photo!
 Pages with a photo tend to raise 15% more.

 Set a high target. both to encourage your supporters and to challenge yourself.
 On average setting a target helps to raise 46% more donations!